-Short term statements are the type of statements which are prepared on monthly, weekly or daily basis.
-These are used to take short-term decisions like budgeting for an expense, planning for temporary cash deficits, etc. These types of statements are normally used to take day to day operating decisions.
+Short term statements are the type of statements that are prepared on a monthly, weekly, or daily basis.
+These are used to take short-term decisions like budgeting for an expense, planning for temporary cash deficits, etc. These types of statements are normally used to make day to day operating decisions.

 #2 – Medium-term

 Medium-term statements are the type of statements that are prepared for a period not exceeding a year.
 These statements are used to make decisions for the financial year under consideration like an estimation of revenues, profits, etc. These types of statements are used to satisfy medium-term objectives.

 Long-term statements are the type of statements that are prepared for durations exceeding a year.
 These are used for taking long-term investing and strategic decisions by management and investors.
 A decision of capital funding, the establishment of new ventures, etc. are based on long-term pro forma cash flow statements.

 Following are some important advantages of pro forma cash flow statement

 Pro forma cash flow statements help in business planning and control.
 These statements help management in comparing their business strategies and alternative business plans.
 Analyzing projected numbers help in deciding what serves the company best as It is useful in the estimation of cash shortages in the near future.

 - It is helpful in planning for the reduction of avoidable expenditure.

 - Taking future investment decisions in cases of excess cash availability.